Belmont University: An Introduction

 Belmont University is a student-centered Christian community providing an academically challenging education that empowers men and women of diverse backgrounds to engage and transform the world with disciplined intelligence, compassion, courage and faith.Fundamental to that vision are faculty who bring immeasurable life experience and knowledge to share with students on a historic campus that thrives in one of the most popular cities in the Southeast.

-A comprehensive university grounded in liberal arts, Belmont enrolls more than 5,000 students.
+A comprehensive university grounded in liberal arts, Belmont enrolls more than 8,000 students.
 It is the second largest private college or university in Tennessee and enjoys a reputation for academic excellence.
-In addition to undergraduate degrees in 70 major areas of study, the university offers master's degrees in Accountancy, Business Administration, Education, English, Music, Nursing, Occupational Therapy and Sport Administration; a Doctorate of Occupational Therapy, a Doctorate of Physical Therapy, and a Doctorate in Pharmacy.
+In addition to undergraduate degrees in 90 major areas of study, the university offers master’s degrees in Accountancy, Business Administration, Education, English, Music, Nursing, Occupational Therapy, Sport Administration and Audio Technology; a Doctorate of Occupational Therapy, Doctorate of Physical Therapy, Doctorate in Pharmacy, Doctorate in Nursing Practice, and a Juris Doctor.

 The beautiful Nashville campus reflects a long, rich history that dates back to the 19th century, when the grounds were known as Adelicia Acklen’s Belle Monte estate.
 The antebellum mansion remains, with Victorian gardens, statuary and gazebos that serve as reminders of a treasured past.
 Modern university buildings erected a century later house state-of-the-art learning facilities where students prepare for challenges of the 21st century.